 What is Menopause?

-Menopause refers to the period in a woman’s life in which the ceasing of menstruation occurs.
-These are the transitional years that most women in their 40’s experience and it can be scary and tough.
-As we age our bodies need a little more support than it used to and taking health risks does have more consequences now.
+Menopause refers to the period in a person’s life in which the ceasing of menstruation occurs.
+The transitional years can be experience by most people in their 40’s, and it can be scary and tough.
+As we age, our body needs a little more support than it used to and taking health risks can have more consequences.
 However, the good news is that there are plenty of solutions to successfully find your way through this phase and one primary element is to maintain your health.
-We at Whole Family Health are here to support you and your health in order to make that transition a little smoother.
+At Whole Family Health, we are here to support you and your health in order to make that transition a little smoother.

 - Irregular cycles

 - Heavy periods

 In Chinese medicine menopause occurs because of a decline in ‘yin’ energy related to a natural hormonal shift, as the body transitions to a decrease in production of menstrual blood.
 The blood is redirected to the heart, for further nourishing and cultivating of wisdom and compassion.